-A sales CRM helps you share, delegate tasks, attach notes to lead information, and so on, so you spend less time on the details of the collaboration.
+A sales CRM helps you share, delegate tasks, attach notes to lead information, and so on, so you spend less time on the collaboration details.

 2. You Streamline Your Organization’s Sales Processes

-Having a sales process is not just about helping increase sales – although it no doubt does that, by standardizing procedures and practices that aim to maximize productivity and the effectiveness of each sales activity.
+A sales process is not just about helping increase sales – although it no doubt does that, by standardizing procedures and practices that maximize productivity and the effectiveness of each sales activity.

 Besides these immediate benefits, sales processes help set you up for success in the long term.
-By standardizing practices, you’re creating an organized platform upon which to constantly improve for years to come.
+By standardizing practices, you’re creating an organized platform to improve constantly for years.

-Let’s take a very basic example: Consider the simple process of which data fields are required when setting up lead information.
+Let’s take a real example: Consider the simple process of which data fields are required when setting up lead information.
 While it’s a small decision to be made, it affects the data you collect and the insights you derive.
-When working on Excel, there’s no ensuring that the data fields you want filling are actually getting recorded by the salesperson.
+When working on Excel, there’s no ensuring that the data fields you want to fill are getting recorded by the salesperson.